Jason-Whitmore/jpf/docs/PolynomialModel.md

 # PolynomialModel

-The PolynomialModel class is a derived class of the [SimpleModel](SimpleModel.md) abstract class that allows for the user to adjust the capacity/parameters of the predictive model by altering the degree of the underlying polynomial functions.
+The PolynomialModel class is a derived class of the [SimpleModel](SimpleModel.md) abstract class that allows for the user to adjust the capacity/parameters of the model by altering the degree of the underlying polynomial functions.

 ## Features